Will there come a time when handwriting is completely obsolete?

 The nib (the pointed metal end that you drag over the paper).

-- The feed (a plastic tube with three thin channels running down inside
+The feed (a plastic tube with three thin channels running down inside

 The collector (visible as a set of grooves or fins just beneath the nib, this part of the feed collects ink flowing from the reservoir and stops too much flooding out at once).